machinateur/android-chrome-tab-transfer/README.md

 * A `tabs.json` file containing the raw json of your tab's data.
 * A `tabs-gist.md` file containing a markdown formatted list of all your tabs.
 * A `tabs-reopen.sh` bash script containing a curl call for each of your tabs to reopen.

+The filename and port can be changed using the command arguments and options described below.

 ```bash
 Description: